Cousin Criticizes House-Sitting Efforts: AITA for Standing Up?

 When I confronted Emily about her complaints, she brushed it off, saying I should learn to take criticism.
 I was hurt and frustrated, feeling like my hard work wasn't valued.

 I expected appreciation, not endless complaints about trivial issues after going above and beyond during their absence.
-So AITA for not accepting my cousin's complaints after house sitting?
+So, AITA for not accepting my cousin's complaints after house-sitting?

 [ADVERTISEMENT]

 Addressing grievances with empathy can greatly enhance the quality of interactions among family members.
 For instance, practicing active listening can help family members feel heard and validated, reducing the likelihood of conflict and promoting mutual respect.
-By creating a safe space for dialogue, families can navigate their differences more effectively and strengthen their bonds.
+As Dr. Stan Tatkin emphasizes, "Creating a safe space for dialogue allows families to express their feelings and navigate their differences, ultimately leading to stronger relationships."

 Comment from u/potato_gamer_99